shichence/AutoInt/README.md

   year={2018}
 }
 ```
+If we submit the paper to a conference, we will update the BibTeX.

+## Contact information
+If you have questions related to the code, please contact Chence Shi(`chenceshi@pku.edu.cn`) and Zhijian Duan(`zjduan@pku.edu.cn`).

+## License
+MIT

 ## Acknowledgement
 This code is based on the previous work by [Kyubyong](https://github.com/Kyubyong/transformer) and [ChenglongChen](https://github.com/ChenglongChen/tensorflow-DeepFM).
 Many thanks to [Kyubyong Park](https://github.com/Kyubyong) and [ChenglongChen](https://github.com/ChenglongChen).